SarahDepew/File-System-Project/README.md

 - We can only mount our disk at the root directory, and mounting multiple disks at different directory is not implemented.
 - Writing to i2 and i3 blocks of a file are not handled.
 - When you cat >> with redirection and then attempt an ls -l, it segfaults
+- There are issues with creating files that are more than one block.
+It is also giving errors when you try to create more than one file.
+Sometimes you can create multiple files with a single block and then use more to show these files contents.
+This can be used to show more and cat do work on files, but there is some miscommunication between f_write and f_read which we were unable to figure out how to fix.